Medical-Fitness Technician

 A significant number of individuals are sensitive about their weight and especially about their waist circumference and may be uncomfortable with the close contact that is sometimes necessary to get an accurate waist measurement.
 For this reason, it is recommended that you give the client the body tape measure for them to wrap around their own waist and hold the end of the tape and the point of overlap together at their bellybutton.
 You can then make sure the tape is wrapped snugly. but not too tight, in a straight, horizontal line around his/her waist.

-Waist Circumference is usually measured midway between the lower rib and the iliac crest, which is usually at about the level of the umbilicus (bellybutton).
-This is also usually the "point of greatest circumference" (without having to explain it that way to your client).
+Waist Circumference is usually measured midway between the lower rib and the iliac crest (boney hip), which is usually at about the level of the umbilicus (bellybutton).
+This is also usually the "point of greatest circumference."

 Upon achieving a proper positioning of the tape measure around your client's waist, grasp the tape at the point of overlap and ask the client to release their hold on it.

-Waist Circumference is usually measured midway between the lower rib and the iliac crest, which is usually at about the level of the umbilicus (bellybutton).
-This is also usually the "point of greatest circumference" (without having to explain it that way to your client).
+Waist Circumference is usually measured midway between the lower rib and the iliac crest (boney hip), which is usually at about the level of the umbilicus (bellybutton).
+This is also usually the "point of greatest circumference."

 Upon achieving a proper positioning of the tape measure around your client's waist, grasp the tape at the point of overlap and ask the client to release their hold on it.